VenkataSuryaPrakash4/RAP-Read-Only-Capabilities/README.md

  - **Step-3**
    * Enable the association between the DDL Source,which will establish a bridge between Connection node and Flight node.
  - **Step-4**
+   * Once the association is done on the Basic-Interface view level, we will bring up the level to Consumption view along with the             associations.